lamebrisee/EOS/EOS CLI create account.md

      limit:              unlimited

 Note : EOS6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV / 5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3
-this is public/private key pair for the eosio user on the Develpement environment.
+this is the public/private key pair for the eosio user on the Develpement environment.